Armenians in Turkey: History

 Their descendants are known as Hidden Armenians and are present throughout Western Armenia, but particularly in Dersim (Tunceli).
 Through the 20th century, an unknown number of Armenians living in the mountainous region of Dersim converted to Alevism.
 During the Armenian genocide, many of the Armenians in the region were saved by their Kurdish neighbors.
 According to Mihran Prgiç Gültekin, the head of the Union of Dersim Armenians, around 75% of the population of Dersim are "converted Armenians."
 He reported in 2012 that over 200 families in Tunceli have declared their Armenian descent, but others are afraid to do so.
 In April 2013, Aram Ateşyan, the acting Armenian Patriarch of Constantinople, stated that 90% of Tunceli's population is of Armenian origin.

 Most of the Armenian survivors from Cilicia and the southernmost areas with Armenians like Diyarbakır ended up in northern Syria and the Middle East.
 All those who survived the death camps in/deportations to Deir ez-Zor ended up there as well.
 Armenians deported from areas that were under allied control by 1918, particularly the short lived French Mandate, which had control of southeastern Turkey and all of Cilicia according to the Sykes–Picot Agreement, were able to return to their homes to gather things or search for loved ones.
 After the fall of French Cilicia, Some of those returnees attempted to stay permanently after the Turks gained the territory back, but were all driven away by the early 1930s due to various reasons.
-Those who left the Mandate ended up in Syria, France, Armenia, the Americas and the rest of Europe, in that order.
+Those who left the Mandate ended up in Syria, France, Armenia, the Americas and the rest of Europe.
 The Armenian population suffered a final blow with ongoing massacres and atrocities throughout the period 1920–1923, during the Turkish War of Independence.
 Those suffering the most were those Armenians remaining in the east and the south of Turkey, and the Pontic Greeks in the Black Sea Region.

 By the end of the 1920s, only a sprinkling of non-converted Armenians left in Turkey were scattered sparsely throughout the country, with the only viable Armenian population remaining in Istanbul and its environs, Diyarbakir and Malatya, with those largely disappearing due to the Turkey-PKK War necessitating their migration to Istanbul.
 At the time of the establishment of the Republic of Turkey, Hatay Province was part of Syria, and is why that area still has some established and officially recognized Armenian communities.